dianfu/sc/intl.en-US/Exclusive Mode/Flink Datastream Development Guide/Example of DataStream jobs/Read data from Alibaba Cloud DataHub.md

 For more information about how to publish a job, see [Publish a job](/intl.en-US/Exclusive Mode/Flink Datastream Development Guide/Publish a job.md).

 **Note:** Before you publish the job, set the Parallelism parameter for the source table on the **Configurations** tab of the **Development** page.
-The parallelism of the source table cannot be greater than the number of shards of the source table.
+The parallelism setting of the source table cannot be greater than the number of shards in the source table.
 Otherwise, a JobManager error occurs when the job starts.

 The following example shows the job content: